karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 I'm well aware that there are a ton of great articles (and probably better than this one) on the Internet, explaining exactly how you should properly use ``HttpClient`` with .NET.
 However, the truth is, even with so many resources available, I still come across many cases where its usage is incorrect.

-Therefore, I have decided to write a quick post about the most common ways to use ``HttpClient`` nowadays.
+Therefore, I have decided to write a quick post about the most common scenarios to use ``HttpClient`` nowadays.

-I don't intend to provide a theoretical explanation of how ``HttpClient`` works internally, as there are other posts on the Internet that have done a much better job than I could.
+I don't intend to provide a theoretical explanation of how ``HttpClient`` works internally.
 Instead, my goal is to make **a post that highlights various common scenarios where HttpClient is utilized and discuss the reasons behind its appropriate or inappropriate usage.**

 # **netstat command**

-The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system, and in this post I will make extensive use of it to monitor ``HttpClient`` connections.
+The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system, and in this post I will make extensive use of it to monitor ``HttpClient`` TCP connections.

 ``HttpClient`` is used to make HTTP requests to web servers and APIs, and it relies on underlying network connections to perform these tasks.
 By leveraging the ``netstat`` command, we can gain insights into the active connections created by ``HttpClient``, helping us identify potential issues.